Part I ─The Early Years

 “On the other hand, it is well known that radium is extremely effective in curing the small cancers of the face, which are, fortunately much less malignant than those in other parts of the body, and it is quite justifiable, contrary to Dr Deaver’s statement, to use radium on such tumors if their exact nature is known.”

-Deaver was a surgeon and like that person whose only tool is a hammer, every problem looks like a nail.
+Deaver was a surgeon and thus every medical problem required surgery, not unlike that person whose only tool is a hammer and every problem looks like a nail.
 Never ask a barber if you need a haircut and never ask a surgeon if you need surgery.
 Deaver was quite famous during his time, not as much for his successes as he was for the great volume of surgeries he performed.

 Then again, during this time, if you caught the cancer early enough, your best hope for long term survival was to remove all of it surgically.